JoeyLI17/Advanced-Lane-Line/project_writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 i.
-I tryed the challenge video with the nerray sholder and road patch.
-The code find the road edge of the lane split, instead of the lane lines.
+I tried the challenge video with the narrow shoulder and road patch.
+The code finds the road edge of the lane split, instead of the lane lines.
   * I need to add another layer of image pre-processing to the combined binary image.
-Which can filter out the dark spots in the image.
+That filter should be able to filter out the dark spots in the image.
 I am thinking using RGB threshold to for this.

 ii.
-The harder challenge video has excessively brightness change which makes the lane line and the pavement almost same brigthness.
+The harder challenge video has excessively brightness change which makes the lane line and the pavement almost same brightness.
-  * Maybe the V-channel in the HSV can solve the problem?
-I need to check when i have the time.
+  * I talked to my mentor, it looks like the V-channel in the HSV can solve the problem.

 iii.
-Vehicle bounds up and down on the road.
+Vehicle bounds on the road.
+  * When the lane moves up and down rapidly, my code has difficulty to find the lines.
+The solution could be using the previous ployfit curve directly if the lines are out of frame.
+Instead of finding new points around ployfit line.
+Or I can reduce the margin of the searching area around the polynomial curve.

+### Questions
+1. How fast can the processors on the vehicle processing their lane line code?
+ * My code takes around 3 to 5 seconds to process one image.
+(But I am using the jupytor notebook.)
+2. What's the best way of detecting lane lines in the city?